v.9-29-21

 • A player is considered tackled when at least one flag is removed from the ball carrier’s belt.

-• A defensive player may not pull the receiver’s flag before the ball is caught; the play is dead at the spot of a one hand touch.
+• A defensive player may not pull the receiver’s flag before the ball is caught; the play is dead at the spot of a one-hand touch.
 This will result in a 10yd penalty tacked onto the end of the run & repeat the down.

 • A defensive player may not grab & hold the offensive player to pull the flag.
-If deemed that hold restricted player & no other defensive player is between him and goal line, Referee may award a TD (discretion).
+If deemed that hold restricted player & no other defensive player is between him and the goal line, the Referee may award a TD (discretion).

 OVERTIME

-• Round Robin games with a tie.
-One play will be made to determine the Winner.
-Team that called coin toss to start the game gets to call toss for OT.
-Choices will be: Offense or Defend a Goal.
-Ball is placed at the 5-yard line.
-No blitzing.
+• Choices will be Offense or Defend a Goal.
+The ball is placed at the 5-yard line.
 If you score you win, if you choose defense and you stop the offense you win.
-Winning team is awarded one point added to their score.

 • 5-yard penalties: False Start, encroachment, illegal 2nd blitz – Live ball, substitution, motion, shift, delay of game, illegal snap.
 Repeat the Down (RTD).
 Illegal Plays: COED female touch by 3rd down (see Teams)- running ball from the 5-yard line & in (extra points from 5 yds. and in.
+Flags Under Shirt / Belt / Post Must be Visible – previous spot 5yds RTD.

 Defensive Pass Interference – spot foul, auto 1st / or if in end zone ball placed at one-yard line auto 1st.
 Offensive pass interference – previous spot & LOD.